Angelo942/gdb_plus/README.md

 Arm binaries ar now partially supported.
 The problem running them in qemu is that we can't access the pid of the process from gdb and we can't catch when the process forks.
 This limits the feature we can use, but the rest is working fine.

 **Note**
-* set context.arch == "aarch64" at the beggining of your script
+* set context.arch == "aarch64" at the beginning of your script
 * pwndbg may be better than GEF when using qemu.
 In particular if you find gdb always debugging qemu instead of your process and you are sure you set the correct context you may want to try switching to pwndbg for this part.

 # TODO